Summer: Prague, Czech Republic

 Construction is a truly international profession.
 Foreign study is fully recognized as an essential part of the college experience.
 Approximately 13% of Cal Poly students will have lived and studied in another country by the time they graduate; this number is increasing annually.
 One of the most important skills they develop from their university education is the ability to consider things from more than one perspective.
 Studying abroad enhances the ability and helps them develop their analytical and critical thinking skills.
 It is in the spirit of the College of Architecture and Environmental Design’s "Universal Traveler" philosophy.

-CM majors and CM Minors will register for 8 units:
+Students study two courses during the summer quarter, with CM majors and CM Minors registering for 8 units:

 - CM 443– Management of the Construction Firm

-Classes will be held at the Czech Technical University.
-Students will have the opportunity to visit a technological museum, contractors’ field offices and take tours of local construction sites to learn about construction management in an international context."
+Classes will be held at CEA, Prague.
+Students will have the opportunity to visit a technological museum, contractors’ field offices and take tours of local construction sites to learn about construction management in an international context.

-Note: When planning, note that exchange rates do vary over time, so the cost could be more or less than the figure listed below.
-Approximate total costs including 5 weeks accommodation, flight, airport transportation, incidentals, food, and Cal Poly registration fee (apx. $4,735) will be $7,850.
-This figure will be updated as dates approach.
+When planning, note that exchange rates vary over time, so the cost could be more or less than the amounts listed below.
+Approximate program costs are $6,750; this includes:

 Air Transportation from USA to Czech Republic can vary.
 A good estimate is $1,500 (group rates might be available).
 Students are responsible for their own arrangements.

-Optional Travel (e.g. travel conducted outside of class) is not included in the above $7,850 and should be budgeted for independently.
+Optional Travel (e.g. travel conducted outside of class) is not included and should be budgeted for independently.

 Students will need to apply early for passports and other travel documents.
 Passports can take several months to process.

-Web sites (way to many to list all - google and youtube search "Prague")
+Web sites (far too many to list - google and youtube search "Prague")

 Provide CM students with international study opportunities within the framework of Cal Poly’s Construction Management degree program.